nrsyed/proboards-scraper/README.md

 web-scraping techniques.
-It is designed to crawl a forum in a top-down manner and store user profiles, categories, boards, threads, polls, posts, shoutbox posts, post smileys, user avatars, and the site background/banner images in a SQLite database.
+It is designed to crawl a forum in a top-down manner and store user profiles, categories, boards, threads, polls, posts, shoutbox posts, post smileys, user avatars, and the site background/banner images primarily in a SQLite database.
 Scraping is achieved via a combination of BeautifulSoup and Selenium, and sqlalchemy is used to interface with the SQLite database.
 Because the majority of this task involves HTTP requests and network I/O, the forum is scraped asynchronously